slavipande/grow-as-tech-writer-blog/README.md

-# Portfolio
+# Grow as Tech Writer Blog
-This is a repo for my tech writing portfolio
+This is a repo for my tech writing blog.